moisestech/tf-react-cloud-web-mobile/HOWTO.md

  ('ramen', 'pho', 15),
 ```

-### Output from the Deep Learning Model
+### **Output from the Deep Learning Model**

-The output of the deep learning model is a file with weights.
-The file is called `model.pth` (or `final.pth`).
-If you train the model as in this repo, the model is saved to the `models` folder.
+- The **output of the deep learning model is a file with weights**.
+- The file is called `model.pth` (or `final.pth`).
+- If you train the model as in this repo, the model is saved to the `models` folder.

-The `final.pth` file can be downloaded to your local computer from Jupyter.
+- The `final.pth` file can be downloaded to your local computer from Jupyter.

-The `model.pth` file may be too large to be included in the git commit.
+- The `model.pth` file may be too large to be included in the git commit.
 There are various options for proceeding with that size dataset:

   1. Store the model on google drive.
   2. Store the model on GitHub releases.
   3. Store the model on a bucket in the cloud.

-We stored our final model data file under the "releases" area of the repository: [web-deep-learning-classifier/releases](https://github.com/npatta01/web-deep-learning-classifier/releases)
+- We stored our **final model data file** under the **"releases"** area of the repository: - 🔗 [web-deep-learning-classifier/releases](https://github.com/npatta01/web-deep-learning-classifier/releases)

 ---

-## Deploying the Web App
+## 💻 **Deploying the Web App**

 - We are using this repository as a template: [web-deep-learning-classifier](https://github.com/npatta01/web-deep-learning-classifier)
 - Our web app can be found here: [food-img-classifier](https://food-img-classifier.herokuapp.com)